-- 3.1 Questions testing Section 1.1 are, in the main, 'practical' types based on the Sikorsky S76 helicopter, and in general will require the use of the Sikorsky S76 Performance and Operations Handbook (hereafter referred to as the Handbook).
-Questions may be based on any section of the Handbook. - 3.1.1 The flight planning instructions/data in the Handbook, that have to be observed when calculating a solution, may also be collectively termed as Company Policy. - 3.2 All data required to solve the question, other than those to be found in the S76 Performance Handbook, will be provided in each individual question. - 3.2.1 The relevant data may be in the form of one or more of the following: - a.
-Route forecast - b.
-ATIS, TAF, METAR or SPECI - c.
-In-flight data provided by GNSS or other onboard navigation systems - d.
-Distance and track of route sector - 3.2.2 Distance and track of route sector may be obtained from chart printed information or by measurement.

-- 3.3 In most questions candidates will be required to refer to a specific route on an En-Route Chart, or to specific points on an En-Route Chart. - 3.4 The availability of aerodromes/heliports/helipads may be indicated by the use of the terms "suitable" and "acceptable".
-This may be in reference to a forecast or simply a statement of the aerodromes/heliports/helipads status.
-This statement of status will generally be for the period of possible use. - 3.5 In general the guidelines for working calculations are balanced between simplicity, conservative planning and recognition of the greater accuracy that can be achieved by the use of the electronic calculator.
+- 1.3.1 All data required to solve the question, besides than those to be found in the Handbook and navigational charts, will be provided with each individual question. - 1.3.2 The relevant data may be in the form of one or more of the following: - Route Sector Wind and Temperature forecast (RSWT). - ATIS, TAF, METAR or SPECI. - In-flight data provided by INS, IRS or GNSS navigation systems. - Distance and track of route sector. - 1.3.3 Distance and track of route sector may be obtained from chart printed information or by measurement. - 1.3.4 In most questions candidates will be required to refer to a specific route on an En Route Chart (ERC) High. - 1.3.5 The availability of aerodromes may be indicated by the use of the terms, 'suitable' and 'acceptable' as defined in the Handbook; this may be in reference to a forecast or simply a statement of the aerodrome status.
+The aerodromes status will generally be for the period of possible use. - 1.4 Calculations.
+In general, the guidelines for working calculations are balanced between simplicity, conservative planning and recognition of the greater accuracy that can be achieved by the use of the electronic calculator.

-4 SELECTION OF CRUISING ALTITUDES/FLIGHT LEVELS
+2 SELECTION OF FLIGHT LEVELS

-4.1 Questions may relate to either IFR or VFR operations, though the majority will be under the IFR.
-Unless otherwise stated in a question, all operations will cruise at altitudes in accordance with the AIP ENR 1.7 paragraph 5 Table of Cruising Levels North of 80° S for IFR flights.
+2.1 IFR Levels.
+All questions relate to operations under the IFR.
+Unless otherwise stated in a question, all operations, with the exception of depressurised cruise, will cruise at altitudes\ in accordance with the AIP ENR 1.7 (6) Table of Cruising Levels ENR 1.7 (6) South of 80° S for IFR flights, as per the table of Cruise Levels on page 1 of this book.
 Candidates are expected to recall and apply the appropriate levels for different sectors.
-All IFR OEI operations will be conducted at sector LSALT.
-Cruise levels for VFR OEI operations will be given.

-Hereafter referred to as IFR Levels
+\ Hereafter referred to as IFR Levels.